How to Win an Unemployment Appeal

 The appeal must be in written format and does not need to include long statements on why you disagree with the final decision by the ALJ.
-Your letter should briefly state that you are requesting an appeal of the ALJ’s decision because you believe it is incorrect, and it should give your address, name, social security number, phone number and the case number associated with unemployment benefits.
+Your letter should briefly state that you are requesting an appeal of the ALJ’s decision because you believe it is incorrect, and it should give your address, name, social security number, phone number, and the case number associated with unemployment benefits.
 Don’t forget to sign and date the letter and mail it to the Office of Appeals where your case was held.

 IMPORTANT TIP: Filing documents with the CUIAB: Each document filed with the CUIAB should be “served” through the mail, on the opposing party (i.e your former employer).
 The original document should be mailed to the CUIAB and postmarked by the particular date.
-With every filing you must comprise a proof of service to substantiate that the opposing party was appropriately served.
+With every filing, you must comprise a proof of service to substantiate that the opposing party was appropriately served.

-There are a number of steps that can be taken by individuals in order to significantly increase the probability of a successful appeals.
+There are a number of steps that can be taken by individuals in order to significantly increase the probability of a successful appeal.
 This article discusses both the procedural and substantive actions that individuals should consider prior to and during the appeals process.

 Acknowledgement of Appeal